 I started blogging in 2010 and after realising that my Ikea table top just didn’t cut it for taking nice pictures of my cards, I started using patterned papers as my photography backdrops.
-It was 2012 I found a nice wood grain patterned paper which I think was made by My Mind’s Eye but it is so long ago I can’t quiet remember and it isn’t stocked anymore.
+It was 2012 I found a nice wood grain patterned paper which I think was made by My Mind’s Eye but it is so long ago I can’t quite remember and it isn’t stocked anymore.
 However, Simple Stories have a great set of wood patterned paper and for a great price too.
 I paired the paper with a cheese board with a nice grain on the side for the cards to stand on.

-After a while (2014) I started to investigate the local DIY store for options and bought a pack of wood panelling, cut it to size, nailed it to batons and white washed it.
+After a while (2014) I started to investigate the local DIY store for options and bought a pack of wood panelling, cut it to size, nailed it to batons and whitewashed it.
 I made two panels – one for the base and one for the background.

-I did find however, that getting a true white in photographs could be quiet tricky especially in the low lighting I have here in Scotland.
+I did find, however, that getting a true white in photographs could be quiet tricky especially in the low lighting I have here in Scotland.
 So by 2015 I revisited the DIY store and bought some click together flooring panels in a nice neutral grey.
 Again I cut them to size and had two panels for the base and backdrop.

 By 2016 I was experimenting more and have on occasion used a slate floor tile such as the lavender pockets picture above.
 Another experiment was swiping plaster on an old shelf and painting it in a soft white chalk paint (above right).

-The DIY options were larger and sturdier than the patterned paper which was great but equally they were so much heavier and bulky to store.
+The DIY options were larger and sturdier than the patterned paper which was great but equally, they were so much heavier and bulky to store.
 It was a faff to lug out the backdrops when I wanted to take a picture.

 I’ve tested the boards over the last few months and you can see just some of the photographs I’ve taken above.
 Indeed, I’ve relegated all my old backdrops to the garage and just reach for a photo board when I want to take a picture now.

-Usually I set my camera to blur the background when taking a card picture but when I was taking this recent shot I purposefully kept the focus sharp so you can see more clearly how I set things up.
-In this photo I’m using the white washed wood board for the base with the grey splash board for the backdrop.
+Usually, I set my camera to blur the background when taking a card picture but when I was taking this recent shot I purposefully kept the focus sharp so you can see more clearly how I set things up.
+In this photo, I’m using the whitewashed wood board for the base with the grey splash board for the backdrop.

 Watch below or in HD at YouTube.